-Changes in consumer habits is just one cause of the reduction in income.
+Changes in consumer habits are just one cause of the reduction in income.
 In 2012 the Post Office was separated from the Royal Mail which was privatised the following year.
-Postmasters used to received a set fee from the government for providing the service but this is being switched to variable a payment for most, based on the number and kind of transactions they handle.
-At the same time more people are using online or alternative services which is reducing the number of transactions.
+Postmasters used to receive a set fee from the government for providing the service but this is being switched to variable payment for most, based on the number and kind of transactions they handle.
+At the same time, more people are using online or alternative services which are reducing the number of transactions.

 The Post Office also gets a subsidy from the government.
 This has been cut from £210m in 2012 to £70m in 2017/2018 and is due to be phased out in 2021.
 The government has now said they will keep the subsidy for community post offices, although it is an if.
 “Post office minister Kelly Tolhurst told MPs that the Government will provide extra funding if it is needed to keep the branches open.”
 You could argue though, why is the government subsidising what is essentially a Ltd. company…